Repatriation and reburial of human remains: France

-During the French colonisation of Algeria, 24 Algerians fought the colonial forces in 1830 and in an 1849 revolt.
+During the French colonization of Algeria, 24 Algerians fought the colonial forces in 1830 and in an 1849 revolt.
 They were decapitated and their skulls were taken to France as trophies.
 In 2011, Ali Farid Belkadi, an Algerian historian, discovered the skulls at the Museum of Man in Paris and alerted Algerian authorities that consequently launched the formal repatriation request, the skulls were returned in 2020.
 Between the remains were those of revolt leader Sheikh Bouzian, who was captured in 1849 by the French, shot and decapitated, and the skull of resistance leader Mohammed Lamjad ben Abdelmalek, also known as Cherif Boubaghla (the man with the mule).